mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup.en.md

 # Also, there's short version of the flags:
 ./helper-scripts/backup_and_restore.sh -b /opt/backups -c all

-# To delete backups older than 3 days from /opt/backups:
-./helper-scripts/backup_and_restore.sh --delete /opt/backups 3

-# To delete backups older than 30 days from /opt/backups
-# with no prompts or any confirmation (good for automation):
-./helper-scripts/backup_and_restore.sh --delete /opt/backups 30 --yes

 # Backup vmail, crypt and mysql data
 ./helper-scripts/backup_and_restore.sh -b /opt/backups -c vmail -c crypt -c mysql